chadmcrowell/killercoda-scenarios/ckad/secret-volume/step1.md

-Create a Secret named `app-secret` with key `password=pass123`, and mount it as a volume in a pod.
+Create a Secret in the `session283884` namespace named `app-secret` with key `password=pass123`, and mount it as a volume in a pod.

 <details><summary>Solution</summary>
 <br>